 We thank the reviewers for the valuable insight, suggestions, and critiques of our prior submission to PNAS (MS. #2016-14116).
 We have carefully considered the feedback supplied by the reviewers and have revised the model by considering a dimensional and mechanistic counterpart, from which we derive a non-dimensional form for analysis that is presented in our revised contribution.
 The reviewers raised both major and minor issues related to our methodology and model description.
 We have addressed all of their points and believe that the revisions made greatly increase the value of our manuscript.
 Importantly, these changes do not alter the primary results, and in all cases increase the significance of our findings.
 Moreover, we have included additional comparisons of our model results against empirical data to demonstrate the relevance and potential application of our approach to natural population of animals.
 We thank the reviewers for their insights and hope that our changes and clarifications satisfy their concerns.
 Our responses to reviewer comments are detailed below.
 Please let us know if any clarification in required.

-WGeneral response to the criticisms of model formulation:
+General response to the criticisms of model formulation:

-We agree with the referees that the original model lacked certain important features and was presented in a non-dimensional form, where the mechanisms motivating rate laws were insufficiently described.
+We agree with the referees that the original model lacked certain important features and was presented in a non-dimensional form, where the motivating mechanisms were insufficiently described.
 We have thus introduced a revised model that is fully mechanistic and dimensional along with it’s non-dimensional version in the main text.
 The key mechanistic additions include the explicit treatment of biosynthesis and maintenance metabolism, resource growth rates and density, an explicit carrying capacity for the resource dynamics, and the saturating dynamics for resource consumption and reproduction for the consumer.
 This more explicit treatment integrates concepts from ontogenetic growth, resource dynamics, and growth physiology.
-We then provide an explicit derivation of the non-dimesionalization of this mechanistic model and show that the resulting form is very similar to our model, differing only slightly in the resource consumption equation.
+We then provide an explicit derivation of the non-dimensionalization of this mechanistic model and show that the resulting form is very similar to our previous model, differing only slightly in the resource consumption equation.
 This new mechanistic model and its non-dimensionalization produce results that are qualitatively similar to our previous analysis, but additionally allow us to make a set of quantitative predictions for data that we have added to the paper.
 In particular, these revisions clarify many of the concerns raised by Reviewer 2, which we address point-by-point below.

-The main changes to the manuscript include:

-The model now includes an explicit treatment of maintenance that mirrors many previous efforts in ontogenetic growth spanning microbes to mammals.
-This treatment follows from the mechanistic and fully dimensional treatment of the dynamics that lead to the derivation of the slightly altered non-dimensional model, and involves the concepts of both biosynthetic and maintenance metabolism.

-Because the model is greatly improved, and the model only subtly differs from our original version, we request that the manuscript be reconsidered.

 Reviewer Comments: